ambonvik/cimba/docs/background.rst

 some other process to finish, interrupt or stop other processes, wait for some specific event, or even wait for some arbitrarily complex condition to become true.

+When initializing a process, we provide the process ``exit()`` function to be called by the coroutine trampoline if the process should ever return.
+The reason is simple:
+The parent coroutine class should not have any privileged knowledge about the content of its child classes.
+Hence the coroutine module cannot just hard-code this function, but needs to be handed it as a callback function from the derived class at initialization.

-We will soon return to this, but if the reader has been paying attention, there is something else we need to address first: We just said *"inheriting all properties and methods from the coroutine class"*, but we also just said "C17" and "assembly".
+We will soon return to Cimba's processes and their interactions, but if the reader has been paying attention, there is something else we need to address first: We just said *"inheriting all properties and methods from the coroutine class"*, but we also just said "C17" and "assembly".

 Object-Oriented Programming.
 In C and Assembly.
 -----------------------------------------------